3 big benefits of saving for the future

 Whether you’re still living on the bank of Mum & Dad or are a keen ‘borrower’ from friends and family, saving money will let you eventually be financially independent.
 You’ll be able to stand on your own two feet when it comes to spending and you’ll also be able to move out if you begin to save up a house deposit.
 This could be your short term goal and can be easily achieved by savvy saving.
 Check out our Saving Swaps to see where you could save up to £2,000 a year on your everyday spending.

 If getting on the property ladder is on your to-do list then a Lifetime ISA could be the savings account for you if you’re between the ages of 18 and 39.
 With this Government-backed account you will receive a 25%* bonus on the amount that you save each tax year.
 This means that if you save the maximum amount of £4,000, you will receive a bonus of £1,000.
 You can only withdraw the money for buying your first home or alternatively, for retirement.
-If you try to withdraw for a reason that isn’t one of these or within the first 12 months, you will incur a 25% fee which means that you might get back less than you put into the account.
+Any other withdrawals made from your Lifetime ISA between now and Monday 5th April 2021 will incur a 20% Government withdrawal charge.
+After Monday 5th April 2021 you'll be charged 25% which means you could get back less than you paid in.